Immersive theater: Punchdrunk

 Punchdrunk is a British theatre company founded in 2000 by Felix Barrett.
 Their first production that same year was an adaptation of Georg Buchner's Woyzeck, set in an abandoned army barracks.
 This production set the precedent for future Punchdrunk shows, including the repurposing of large disused or abandoned spaces, the blending of various genres into a cohesive storyline, and allowing the audience the freedom to experience the production at their own pace while wearing specialized masks to encourage exploration and a loss of inhibition.
 Since then, Punchdrunk has staged many theatrical productions in a variety of locations, including adaptations of The Masque of the Red Death, The Cherry Orchard, Faust, and several different adaptations of Woyzeck.
 Notably, they have staged four separate productions of their award-winning adaptation of Macbeth, entitled Sleep No More, in 2003 in London, 2009 in Boston, 2011 in a permanent installation in New York City, and in 2016 in a permanent location in Shanghai through their International arm, in partnership with SMG Live.
-They also produced the limited television series The Third Day, and are currently in collaboration with augmented reality company Niantic to find ways to bridge the gap between live theatrical experiences and video games.
+They also produced the limited television series The Third Day.

+Third Rail Projects

+Third Rail Projects is a multi-disciplinary American performing arts company that has created site-specific work, immersive theater and experiential performances since 2005.
+Among more than 50 productions and projects, Third Rail Project's long-running show Then She Fell ran for 4,444 performances in New York City from 2012 until March 2020, when performances were suspended due to the COVID-19 pandemic.